ibm-cloud-docs/cloud-object-storage/help/billing.md

 Find your account invoices at **Manage** > **Billing and Usage** in the navigation menu.

-Each account receives a single bill.
-If you need separate billing for different sets of containers, then creating multiple accounts is necessary.
+Each service instance receives a single bill.
+If you need separate billing for different sets of buckets, then creating multiple instances is necessary.

+For each storage class, billing is based on aggregated usage across all buckets at the instance level.
+For example, for Smart Tier, the billing is based on usage across all Smart Tier buckets in a given instance - not on the individual buckets.
+{: important}

 ## {{site.data.keyword.cos_full_notm}} pricing
 {: #billing-pricing}